-Blair Quinn is in his second season as associate head coach of the University of Iowa women’s soccer program.
+Blair Quinn is in his fourth season as associate head coach of the University of Iowa women’s soccer program.
 Quinn coaches Iowa’s goalkeepers.

 During his first season as a Hawkeye, Quinn helped guide Iowa to one of the best seasons in program history.
 The Hawkeyes opened the season with nine straight wins en route to a No. 17 national ranking, the highest in program history.
 Iowa tied a school record, winning 15 games, including seven in Big Ten play, and advanced to the NCAA Tournament for the second time in program history.